EsotericSoftware/kryo/README.md

     }
 ```

-For a class with multiple type parameters, it's slightly more involved. `nextGenericTypes` returns an array of GenericType instances and `resolve` is used to obtain the class for each GenericType.
+For a class with multiple type parameters, `nextGenericTypes` returns an array of GenericType instances and `resolve` is used to obtain the class for each GenericType.
 After reading or writing any nested objects, `popGenericType` must be called.
+See MapSerializer for an example.

 ```java
 public class SomeClass<K, V> {